Student Preferences

 The algorithm processes constraints in a priority order:

-- Hard constraints first — Restrictions (students who must be separated) and pre-assignments (students locked into a class) are always respected.
+- Hard constraints first — Restrictions (students who must be separated) and required placements (students locked into a classroom) are always respected.

 - Preferences next — The algorithm attempts to place paired students together.
 If a preference conflicts with a hard constraint, the hard constraint wins.